-- Modelling behaviour and assisting staff to identify and model, specific behaviours and actions that reflect the NSW Health core values and SESLHD organisational values - Implementing the 'Managing for Performance' Cycle including ongoing positive and corrective feedback, to ensure a positive workplace culture; - Conclusively and immediately addressing poor, inappropriate and hazardous behaviour that may be a precursor to bullying, and may signal tacit acceptance if left unattended. - Seeking organisational and line manager support, such as coaching and facilitated conversations, if their own attempts to improve a hazardous situation are ineffective; - Ensuring their workplace is free of bullying and harassment by adopting a preventative risk management approach in accordance with the Work Health and Safety Act 2011, No 10 and the Safe Work Guide Prevention and Management of Workplace Bullying through: - consulting with affected workers - identifying, assessing and controlling bullying risk factors - ensuring workplace procedures support a work environment free of bullying - providing training to workers at induction and at other times when necessary - monitoring and reviewing the workplace environment - Being aware of the effects of bullying and / or harassment on individuals, groups and the organisation.
-In order to stop inappropriate and hazardous behaviour they must intervene sensitively and promptly and in accordance with these procedures, and NSW Health-PD2016_046 Resolving Workplace Grievances. - Acting impartially in investigating all informal and formal complaints of bullying and harassment.
-Failure to take action when advised of a formal or informal complaint could be deemed as aiding and abetting the alleged actions, an act of negligence of the primary duty of care imposed on a line manager under the Work Health and Safety Act 2011, No 10.
-It should be noted that failing to act also impacts to organisational efficiency, reputation, culture and productivity.
-Inaction will be therefore be perceived by the organisation as a performance issue for the manager concerned.
+- Modelling behaviour and assisting staff to identify and model, specific behaviours and actions that reflect the NSW Health CORE Values. - Implementing the 'Managing for Performance' Cycle including ongoing positive and corrective feedback, to ensure a positive workplace culture; - Conclusively and immediately addressing poor, inappropriate and hazardous behaviour that may be a precursor to bullying and may signal tacit acceptance if left unattended. - Seeking organisational and line manager support, such as coaching and facilitated conversations, if their own attempts to improve a hazardous situation are ineffective; - Ensuring their workplace is free of bullying and harassment by adopting a preventative risk management approach in accordance with the Work Health and Safety Act 2011 No. 10 (NSW) and the Safe Work Australia Guide for Preventing and Responding to Workplace Bullying through: - consulting with affected workers - identifying, assessing and controlling bullying risk factors